pjsacchet/Windows-RAT/README.md

 Successfully wrote file contents to /mnt/c/Users/Admin/Projects/Personal/Windows-RAT/TestFiles/test.txt Please select from the following options:

                 1) Write a file to a location on target

                 2) Get a file from a specific location on target

+                3) Perform a dir list for a particular directory on target

-            3) Exit
+                0) Exit
 ```

 ### Perform a *dir list*